xusheng-xiao/xusheng-xiao.github.io/_pages/about.md

 {% include base_path %}

-Xusheng Xiao is an Assistant Professor in the [Department of Computer and Data Sciences](http://engineering.case.edu/computer-and-data-sciences) at [Case Western Reserve University](http://www.case.edu/).
-His general research interests span between **software engineering** and **computer security**, with the focus on making software and computer systems more Reliable, Intelligent, Secure, and Efficient (RISE).
-Specifically, his lab is working on the research in mobile app security, system/enterprise security, blockchain security, automated software testing, program analysis, and bug detection.
-He is a recipient of the NSF CAREER Award for 2021.
-His collaboration work with industries (NEC and Microsoft) has been granted [6 US patents](/publications/#patent).
-His research is supported by NSF, DoE, and Samsung.
+Xusheng Xiao is an Assistant Professor in the [Department of Computer and Data Sciences](http://engineering.case.edu/computer-and-data-sciences) at [Case Western Reserve University](http://www.case.edu/) (CWRU).
+His general research interests span between **software engineering** and **computer security**, with the focus on developing advanced analysis techniques to analyze complex software behaviors for improving the reliability and the security of complex software and systems.
+He is leading the Reliable, Intelligent, Secure, and Efficient (RISE) Software and System lab at CWRU.
+Specifically, his RISE lab is working on the research in mobile app analysis, cyber threat detection and investigation, blockchain and smart contract security, automated software testing, program analysis, and bug detection.
+His research in cyber threat investigation has been integrated into a security product in NEC, which won the Grand Prix award at CEATEC Award 2016.
+His research in mobile app security produced a static analysis technique that was deployed in Microsoft Research for two years and was granted a US patent.
+His collaboration with industry partners has resulted in [6 US patents](/publications/#patent).
+He is a recipient of NSF CAREER Award, NSF CRII Award, Samsung GRO Award, and the Case School of Engineering Faculty Research Award at CWRU.
+His research has been supported by NSF, DOE-ARPA-E, and Samsung.

-Xusheng received his Ph.D. in Computer Science from [North Carolina State University](https://www.csc.ncsu.edu/), advised by Prof. Tao Xie and Prof. Laurie Williams.
-He was a visiting student at University of Illinois at Urbana-Champaign for 2013-2014.

 ## News